Why do I get a notification saying "You have a new extension"?

 Is Adobe Flash supported in Microsoft Edge?

-Yes, Adobe Flash is supported as a built-in feature of Microsoft Edge.
+Yes, Adobe Flash is supported as a built-in feature of Microsoft Edge on devices running the desktop version of Windows 10.
 We continue to work closely in partnership with Adobe to provide this version of Flash, which we support and service via Windows Update.

 Is WebDriver supported in Microsoft Edge?